vla15/angular2-simple-app/README.md

 git clone https://github.com/onehungrymind/fem-ng2-simple-app.git
 cd fem-ng2-simple-app
 npm i
+typings install
 npm start
 ```

-Then navigate your browser to http://localhost:8080 and use the app.
+Then navigate your browser to http://localhost:8080/home and use the app.

 ## Testing
 The test setup includes `webpack.test.config.js`, `spec-bundle.js`, and `karma.conf.js`.
 To run unit tests, execute `npm test` in your terminal.